Tips for Mommies to Manage Stay-at-Home Kids Without Compromising Their Mental and Physical Health

 Many people have juggled home life and careers successfully.
 Embrace these tips to keep your entire family mentally and physically healthy during uncertain times - this is also helpful when your kids are on a school break:

 1. Give your kids a schedule

 Right now, the world seems like an uncertain place, and the anxiety you may have over finances or your job can rub off on your little ones.
 Human beings crave routines because — when you know what to expect, life seems less scary.
 This mechanism explains why people sometimes grow irritable or excitable when they are in unfamiliar situations.

 Create a schedule and post it on your refrigerator.
 Designate at least eight hours of activities, including frequent breaks for socialization and movement.
 You might follow an hour of homeschooling work with a snack break, and take a longer one at lunch for getting out in the backyard, too.

 Children can make a lot of noise — especially when some of yours typically attend school during the day.
 You could get a headache, or even experience hearing loss from screaming little ones.

 Steal a tip from teachers and demonstrate indoor and outdoor voices for your little ones.
 This way, when you need them to calm down, you can say, “Indoor voices, please.”
 This statement works more effectively than losing your cool when things get too noisy.

 3. Learn something new

 Your children may need to be homeschool right now.
 Resources such as Khan Academy offer online lessons parents can assign to young learners.
-The Princeton Review recently launched a one-on-one tutoring program where your struggling high school student can prepare for advanced placement tests despite their altered environment.
+The Princeton Review recently launched where your struggling high school student can prepare for advanced placement tests despite their altered environment.

 You too can also learn some new tricks.
-For example, why not learn how to make holistic healing recipes from ingredients from your kitchen?
+For example, why not learn from ingredients from your kitchen?
 These tips can prove useful when you don’t want to take your little ones to the clinic and can be done from your living room.